 - Lightweight and portable- the iPad is much more lightweight than a book bag full of textbooks, notebooks, and binders.
 Students can cram all that into the iPad and easy take it with them anywhere.

-- Fast and easy to use-The touch interface and app system on the iPad makes it easy to access learning tools.
+- Fast and easy to the use-The touch interface and app system on the iPad makes it easy to access learning tools.
 It’s “ON” instantly, and the apps open just as fast.
 It’s simple and easy, perfect for even younger students.

 - No USB port- the iPad has largely been positioned by Apple as a companion device to computers even though many people use them to do everything they normally do on a computer.